Active ingredients in Petasites

 the treatment in humans.

 Petasites hybridus -- 60 patients received randomly either the Petasites preparation (50 mg BID) or placebo for 12 weeks.
 A total of 33 patients were allocated to the petasites group and 27 patients to the placebo group.
 In all, 58 patients completed the study.
-Compared to placebo, Petasites hybridus significantly reduced the frequency of migraine attacks and days with migraine per month as well as the frequency of accompanying symptoms.
+Compared to placebo, treatment significantly reduced the frequency of migraine attacks and days with migraine per month as well as the frequency of accompanying symptoms.
 Petasites hybridus reduced the frequency of attacks by 46% after 4 weeks, 60% after 8 weeks and 50% after 12 weeks of treatment (placebo group: 24%, 17% and 10%, respectively).
 No adverse drug reactions were reported in either the drug or placebo group.
 The efficacy and excellent tolerability of the Petasites hybridus extract observed in this study suggest that this plant preparation can be of clinical benefit to migraine patients.

-Different varieties of Petasites
+Different varieties

-Petasites hybridus - Petasites japonicus or Japonica petasites -
+Petasites hybridus - japonicus or Japonica -

-Petasites vulgaris
+vulgaris